Denis Weidlich

-Denis-Danso Weidlich (born 8 July 1986) is a Ghanaian-German professional footballer who plays as a centre back.
+Denis-Danso Weidlich (born 8 July 1986) is a Ghanaian-German former professional footballer who played as a centre back.

 Career

 In June 2016, Weidlich was released by Holstein Kiel after one season with the club.
 He was a starter, making 32 appearances.

 In summer 2016, Weidlich moved to South Africa, joining Maritzburg United.
 Since 2018 he is playing for Bidvest Wits.